Bachelor of Science in Engineering

 - Surveying/Geodetic: CE 2500, 4410

-No course that was used to meet another Civil Engineering course requirement may double count as a Professional Requirement.
+No course that was used to meet another requirement for the Civil Engineering program may double count as a Professional Requirement.
+This includes university general education requirements and requirements for the School of Engineering.
 Courses taken from the above list but not used to fulfill the four technical area requirements may be used to satisfy remaining professional requirements.
 Following is a list of suggested courses that may also be considered for the professional requirements: CE 2120; CE 3520 or ENVE 3200 (if both taken); CE 3610 or ENVE 3220 (if both taken); CE 3630 or 3640 (if both taken); CE 4610, 4730, 4740; EEB 3247; ECE 2000; GSCI 3710;

 The Civil Engineering undergraduate program educational objectives are to prepare our alumni/ae with the knowledge and skills needed to: